MSI GeForce RTX 5060 Gaming

 • GPU memory speed is 1750 MHz on MSI GeForce RTX 5060 Gaming and 1125 MHz on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• Texture mapping units (TMUs) are 120 on MSI GeForce RTX 5060 Gaming and 280 on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• Texture mapping units (TMUs) number 120 on MSI GeForce RTX 5060 Gaming and 280 on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• Render output units (ROPs) are 48 on MSI GeForce RTX 5060 Gaming and 96 on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• Render output units (ROPs) number 48 on MSI GeForce RTX 5060 Gaming and 96 on Nvidia RTX Pro 4000 Blackwell SFF Edition.

 • Effective memory speed is 28000 MHz on MSI GeForce RTX 5060 Gaming and 18000 MHz on Nvidia RTX Pro 4000 Blackwell SFF Edition.